Requirements for the Bachelor’s Degree in Philosophy

 Students who declare a philosophy major in Fall 2009 or after must complete all of the requirements listed below.
-Students who declared a major prior in Spring 2009 or earlier are not required to satisfy requirement b.
-Gender, Race, Class, & Culture.
+Students who declared a major in Spring 2009 or earlier are not required to satisfy the GRCC (Gender, Race, Class, and Culture) requirement.

 52 credit hours of Philosophy courses, of which 40 must be upper-division hours (300 or 400 level).
 These courses must include:

 - Three courses in the history of philosophy (12 credits)